cfpb/design-system/docs/components/links.md

                   {% include icons/external-link.svg %}
               </a> for further details.
           </p>
-        variation_name: Links with icon
+        variation_name: Standard link with icon
-        variation_description: >-
-          To prevent the link’s underline from extending under the icon, you must wrap the link text with a `span.icon-link_text`.
+        variation_description: To prevent the link’s underline from extending under the icon, wrap the link text with a `span.icon-link_text`.
 There can be no whitespace between the text and the opening and closing span tags.
           Include the icon either prior to or after the `a-link_text`.
 It is important the text and icon are siblings to correctly handle underlines.
       - variation_name: Non-wrapping icon links
-        variation_description: "Warning: Icons added to inline links can sometimes break onto the next line.
-If you want to prevent this, you can add the `__no-wrap` modifier to `.a-link__icon`."
+        variation_description: Icons added to inline links can sometimes break onto the next line.
+If you want to prevent this, you can add the `__no-wrap` modifier to `.a-link__icon`.
         variation_code_snippet: |-
-          For more information, email
+          For more information on the upcoming event, or to RSVP, email
           <a class="a-link
                     a-link__icon
                     a-link__no-wrap"